-Agave azul (Blue agave/Tequilana Weber), most commonly known as the tequila agave, grows and is used to make spirits across various regions of Mexico, not just in Tequila and not just in Jalisco.
+Agave azul (blue agave/Agave tequilana) is famous for being the “tequila agave.”
+Actually agave azul used to make spirits across various regions of Mexico.
 At the risk of being controversial, it is part of the Angustifolia species, like a brother of espadin.
-Like all unique sub varieties, the blue agave has characteristics that make it unique, and shows differently depending on its terroir- including the climate and soil of where it is grown, as well as the human element of production it goes through.
-The qualities that made it favorable for tequila are shared by some other Angustifolias, such as relatively early ripening and high sugar content.
+Like all unique sub varieties, the blue agave has characteristics that make it unique, and shows differently depending on its terroir–including the climate and soil of where it is grown, as well as the human element of production.
+The qualities that made it favorable for tequila-such as relatively early ripening and high sugar content-are shared by some other Angustifolias.
 I tend to find themes of high acid and grassy minerals as well.

-It’s fun to hone in on the qualities of the agave itself and see how it is capable of expressing those qualities under different circumstances.
-But it is very important to remember that these few samples represent a tiny fraction of the pool, so at best, this will give one limited perspective of how this agave is being expressed across present day Mexico.
-This is a geeky and fun way to deepen our sense memory bank of what blue agave can be, but if you walk away feeling like an expert in blue agave, you’ve done it wrong.
+It’s fun to hone in on the qualities of the agave.
+But it’s crucial to remember that these samples represent a tiny fraction of the pool, so at best, this will give one limited perspective of how this agave is being expressed across present day Mexico.
+This tasting is a geeky and fun way to deepen our sense memory bank of what agave azul can be, but if you walk away feeling like an expert in blue agave, you’ve done it wrong.

 The Spirits